Categories

 Figure 10b.
 Work (1963), in Mizue (January 1964).
 Photograph by Eric Pollitzer.

 Figure 11.
-Unidentified work in Zuni exhibition.
+Unidentified works in the Zuni exhibition.

-The fact that Arakawa made reference to the older artist in his later coffin works indicates this.
-For example, Arakawa’s use of both positive and negative casts of body parts in these late coffin works recalls Duchamp’s own casts in With my tongue in my cheek (1959) and his “erotic objects.”
-We also observe references in Arakawa’s titling, such as The Method of Advancing a Great Distance by Descending, which directly alludes to Duchamp’s Nude Descending a Staircase No. 2, (1912).
-Although this coffin sculpture was not shown at Zuni, likely due to the work’s inclusion by John Weber in the Dwan Gallery’s own box-themed show that took place around the same time, another smaller, unidentified Zuni work shares many of its distinctive features.
+Abundant references to the older artist in his later coffin works such as the positive and negative casts of body parts, which recall Duchamp’s own casts in With my tongue in my cheek (1959), and his “erotic objects” indicate this.
+We also observe allusions in Arakawa’s titling, such as the previously-mentioned The Method of Advancing a Great Distance by Descending, which pays homage to Duchamp’s Nude Descending a Staircase No. 2, (1912).
+Although this work was not shown at Zuni, likely due to its inclusion by John Weber in the Dwan Gallery’s own box-themed show that took place from February 2nd-29th just prior to the Zuni show, another smaller, unidentified work that was shown at Zuni shares many of its distinctive features.
 These include its mouse-eared silhouette and the body’s framing of a gridded, topological plane akin to the Euclidean space of the diagrammatic drawings (fig. 12).
 Such recurring features suggest that this smaller work might have served as a study or model for The Method of Advancing a Great Distance by Descending.
-This association helps to contextualize the series of square doors set into the base of the smaller Zuni work, a feature that also appears in Arakawa’s Diagram with Duchamp’s Glass as a Minor Detail (1964).
-This latter sculpture, which was not a coffin work, paid homage to The Bride Stripped Bare by Her Bachelors, Even (1915-1923), also known as The Large Glass.

 Figure 12.
-Unidentified works in Zuni exhibition.
+Unidentified work in the Zuni exhibition.

-Arakawa’s next exhibition, Die-agrams, marked his divergence away from the coffin sculpture format while maintaining a connection to his fascination with death in the next major period of his oeuvre.
-A further ode to Duchamp with its use of pun, this inaugural solo exhibition at the Dwan Gallery, Los Angeles, opened on March 29th of 1964, less than a week after the Zuni exhibition closed.
-It seems, then, that it would be more accurate to say that Arakawa left his boxes in Buffalo than in Japan as suggested in the article by Tono cited at the beginning of this essay, a misunderstanding further perpetuated by Arakawa’s omission of the Zuni solo from his exhibition record altogether by the time of his show at the Stedelijk van Abbemuseum in December 1966.
-His reasons for this were never stated, though it suggests that he no longer saw the exhibition and its works as representative of his artistic identity.
-Analysis of the late coffins works, therefore, has much to tell us about Arakawa’s thinking at this crucial juncture in the trajectory of his career.
-Further study would not only yield new insight into these relatively obscure works, but also into Arakawa’s own self-conception as an artist within the social context he encountered in New York.
+Diagram with Duchamp’s Glass as a Minor Detail was shown in Arakawa’s following exhibition, Die-agrams, which definitively marked his divergence away from the coffin sculpture format while maintaining a connection to his fascination with death in the next major period of his oeuvre.
+A further nod to Duchamp with its use of pun, this inaugural solo exhibition at the Dwan Gallery, Los Angeles, opened on March 29th of 1964, less than a week after the Zuni exhibition closed.
+It seems that it would then be more accurate to say that Arakawa left his boxes in Buffalo than in Japan as suggested in Tono’s article cited at the beginning of this essay.
+This misunderstanding was further perpetuated by Arakawa’s omission of the Zuni solo show from his exhibition record altogether by the time of his show at the Stedelijk van Abbemuseum in December 1966.
+His reasons for this were never stated, though it suggests that he no longer saw the exhibition and its works as representative of his artistic identity and preferred them off of the art historical record.
+That this body of work coincides with his moving to New York, befriending a cult hero of the avant-garde in Duchamp, and his first solo shows with successful commercial galleries in America and Europe does not seem to be without significance.
+Further study of the late coffins works as an intermediary period between leaving Tokyo and his establishment in New York would therefore not only yield new insight into these relatively obscure works, but also tell us much about Arakawa’s perception of the artistic field at this crucial, diasporic juncture in his career.

 [1] Yoshiaki Tono, “Shusaku Arakawa, Tomio Miki, and Tetsumi Kudo,” Artforum (January 1967): 53.